Who Is Cristiano Ronaldo?

 "I know that they are going to demand a lot of me to be successful at the club and I know that I'm going to have much more pressure than at Manchester United because I was there for many years," Ronaldo told reporters.
 "But it means a new challenge and is going to help me be the best footballer."

 Ronaldo went on to compile an impressive list of individual honors and team trophies.
-In January 2017, Ronaldo won FIFA's 2016 best player of the year for the fourth time, beating out FC Barcelona's Lionel Messi.
-Ronaldo’s 2016 wins included the European Championship, Champions League, and Club World Cup, plus individual awards from UEFA and France Football magazine, according to USA Today.
-In his acceptance speech, Ronaldo said: "2016 was the best year of my career."
+In December 2016, he won his fourth Ballon d'Or award as the sport's player of the year, beating out FC Barcelona's Lionel Messi.
+Ronaldo’s 2016 wins included the European Championship, Champions League and Club World Cup, plus individual awards from UEFA and France Football magazine.
+The following year, he claimed a fifth Ballon d'Or to tie the mark held by his longtime rival, Messi.

 Portugal National Team